philippjoos/philippjoos/README.md

 ### Hi there! 👋

-I'm **@philippjoos**, a 22-year-old student from Switzerland, currently studying at **Zurich University of Applied Sciences** and working part-time in a Swiss hospital.
+I'm **@philippjoos**, a 22-year-old student from Switzerland, currently studying at **Zurich University of Applied Sciences** and working part-time in IT.

 💻 Passionate about **Java development** and **PowerShell scripting**
 📚 Currently learning **C** and **Python**